smiller807/CSC120-A6/bugLog.md

 ## Bug 1
-Brief description:
-Failed unit test:
+Brief description:  The buy method doesn't account for computers already in the inventory Failed unit test: testBuy()

 ## Bug 2
-Brief description:
-Failed unit test:
+Brief description:  The sell method doesnt accout for if a computer isn't in the inventory Failed unit test: testSell()

 ## Bug 3
 Brief description: